clickworkorange/KivySightGlass/README.md

 - In interactive kiosk applications.

 ### Wetware at work
 Resistance may indeed be futile, and I for one welcome our new software based overlords - who I'm sure are paying close attention.
 But this software was written by a *human*, and only humans can enjoy writing code.
-Perhaps that joy itself will one day be seen as an act of <a href="https://en.wikipedia.org/wiki/Joy_as_an_Act_of_Resistance">resistance</a>?
+Perhaps that joy by itself will one day be seen as an act of <a href="https://en.wikipedia.org/wiki/Joy_as_an_Act_of_Resistance">resistance</a>?

 <img src="/human_coder.png" alt="Wetware at work" width="128" height="128" />